Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 1: The effect of immigration on wages

 Fourth, the fraction of shares selected as invalid can be high.
 A maximum of 15 out of 19, are selected as invalid suggesting that the majority assumption is likely to be violated.
 This suggests that the adaptive Lasso can not consistently select valid IVs in the migration setting with one regressor.
 Also, there is a large overlap of selected countries as invalid, by variables and methods used.
 This is reassuring in that it confirms that the share selection is not erratic.

-Fifth, when including lagged immigration, the coefficient estimates have the expected sign, only with the proposed aLasso adjustment.
+Fifth, when including lagged immigration, the coefficient estimates have the expected sign, only with the proposed AL adjustment.
 The origin-country variables selected are mostly those from the year 1980.
-This is consistent with \citet*{Jaeger2020Shift}, who worry that dynamic adjustments might take around ten years.
+This is consistent with \citet*{Jaeger2020Shift}, who worry that spatial adjustments might take around ten years\footnote{``Research on regional evolutions in the U.S. concludes, however, that spatial adjustments can take around a decade or more.'' (p.
+10)}.
 In my analysis, I also use data from 1990.
-Hence, my analysis confirms \cites{Jaeger2020Shift} result that using contemporaneous and lagged immigration, together with longer lags of country-of-origin distribution can help uncover the effects of immigration.
+Hence, my analysis confirms \cites{Jaeger2020Shift} result that using contemporaneous and lagged immigration can help uncover the effects of immigration.
+It also confirms the common practice of taking longer lags of the country-of-origin distribution to plausibly fulfill the exclusion restriction.

-If validity was still a concern for all shares, one additional way to check for robustness of the results is to motivate the exclusion restriction through quasi-random shifts and to use country-of-origin specific push factors related to war, civil liberties or natural disasters.
-One example for such an approach is \citet*{Llull2017effect}.
-The selection methods could then be used with the different shifts in an overidentified model.

-\section{Example 3: The China Shock}
+\section{Example 2: The China Shock}